david03kimo/IB-API-native/README.md

 - Historical3k.py:Get historical data and stop.
 - Realtime3k.py:Get historical data and keep update realtime bar.
 - MarketData.py:Get the tick snapshot.
-- consolidation3K:combine realtime bar to 3k. *processing*
+- consolidation3K: realtime bar to 3k.
 - TradingviewWebhookListener.py:use ngrok to setup a webhook for tradingview alerts sent to.
 - SendOrder.py:The TradingviewWebhookListener.py call the function in it to send orders.
 - PlaceOrder.py & Balance.py:Manully place an order and check the balance of account for testing purpose.